joe1chen/mongoid-slug/README.md

 comic_book.slugs.should_not eql(book.slugs)
 ```

-If you want the scope to be around the subclass, then set the scoped_by option to :subclass.
+If you want the scope to be around the subclass, then set the option :by_model_type => true

 ```ruby
 class Book